-The types of papers considered are: Full-length Articles; short contributions of about two printed pages, including tables and figures, which fall under the heading of Notes & Tips.
+The types of papers considered are: Full-length Articles; short contributions of about two printed pages (approximately 2500 words), including tables and figures, which fall under the heading of Technical Notes.
 Reviews on timely topics and Prospectives on methods at a stage of development at which they are "likely to come about" are generally invited, although unsolicited outlines or manuscripts will be considered.

 Submission declaration and verification

 Submission of an article implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis or as an electronic preprint, see 'Multiple, redundant or concurrent publication' section of our ethics policy for more information), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.
 To verify originality, your article may be checked by the originality detection service CrossCheck.